bluenote-1577/phase-doc/docs/source/usage.rst

 #. ``average_global_ploidy``: This represents the average SNP multiplicity across the contig, which is the estimated ploidy.
 SNP multiplicity is the frequency of a SNP's coverage by haplosets.
 This can be less than 1 because blocks with 0 ploidy, i.e., blocks lacking any SNPs or reads that pass filters, are included in this metric.
 #. ``approximate_coverage_ignoring_indels``: This is the average coverage of the SNPs.
 Reads with many indels can slightly decrease this metric as they may not properly cover SNPs.
 #. ``total_vartig_bases_covered``: This is the total number of bases covered by vartigs.
 For instance, if a contig has 4 strains, this number will be approximately four times the contig length.
 However, it may be lower if certain parts of the contig are not covered by some strains.
-#. ..._min1hapq``: This represents the same statistics but disregards vartigs with 0 HAPQ.
+#. ``..._min1hapq``: This represents the same statistics but disregards vartigs with 0 HAPQ.
+#. ``avg_err``: The average error rate fraction of the phasing.
+This is the same error statistic as the ERR statistic for the haplosets/vartigs.

 Interpreting the Ploidy Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^